VivekkChudasama/portfolio-react-vhc/README.md

-This is a ReactJS based personal resume website template for participants of The 6 Figure JavaScript ReactJS Challenge by Clever
+This is a ReactJS based personal resume website.
-"# portfolio-react-vhc"